The Org Chart Changed. The Gossip Didn't.

 Culture doesn't reset on paper.
 It resets when a leader shows up, sees what's actually happening, and creates enough clarity that people stop filling the gaps with their own narratives.

-The hardest part isn't deciding to be more hands-on.
-It's accepting that some situations require it, even when conventional wisdom says otherwise.
+The hardest part isn't deciding to be more present.
+It's accepting that some situations require it, even when conventional wisdom says a good leader delegates and steps back.
+Stepping back is the right move in a stable system.
+In a system still finding its shape, it's the thing that lets the old culture win.

 Where in your organization might distance be mistaken for delegation?